 The theory introduces the importance of observing and modeling other people’s behavior and reactions and highlights the necessity of attention, motivation, and memory, i.e., it puts into light cognitive factors that determine learning processes.

-Is Albert Bandura a Behaviorist?
+Is Albert Bandura really dead?

-Who Is Albert Bandura and What is He Know For
+Who Is Albert Bandura and What Is He Know For?

 Observing people’s behavior in different social environments is what Albert Bandura got him into psychology.